fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 No new readings!
 Focus on completing drafts of your essays that showcase your research so far, and start to present a story that we can publish on our website.
 Come to class prepared to discuss your essay and research behind it; you'll give a brief presentation/overview of what you've learned so far and where you're headed with your research.
 We'll critique each other's work based on advice from the readings for (last) Monday; we'll also spend some time discussing the readings in general.

-## 7: Digital Spatial History
+## 7: Rethinking Campus Histories

 ### Monday
-Richard White, [What is spatial history](http://www.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=29)?

-Anne Kelly Knowles, [A More Humane Approach to Digital Scholarship](http://parameters.ssrc.org/2016/08/a-more-humane-approach-to-digital-scholarship/).
+Google 'campus history' and see what turns up (find somewhere other than Michigan).
+It's a mixed bag.
+Find something that intrigues you (it doesn't have to be on the first page).
+Write a ~800 word critique of the project, following the advice of the articles from last week.

 ### Wednesday
 Research Day

-## 8: Rethinking Campus Histories
+## 8: Digital Spatial History

 ### Monday
+Richard White, [What is spatial history](http://www.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=29)?

+Anne Kelly Knowles, [A More Humane Approach to Digital Scholarship](http://parameters.ssrc.org/2016/08/a-more-humane-approach-to-digital-scholarship/).

 Gergely Baics, [Mapping as Process: Food Access in Nineteenth-Century New York](https://globalurbanhistory.com/2016/05/17/mapping-as-process-food-access-in-nineteenth-century-new-york/).

-Google 'campus history' and see what turns up.
-It's a mixed bag.
-Find something that intrigues you (it doesn't have to be on the first page).
-Write a 800 word critique of the project, following the advice of the articles from last week.

 ### Wednesday
 Research Presentations and Critiques

 ## Spring Break